-- 1. Start the engine. - Turn the control knob (A) to the heat side (1) or the cool side (2).
-The indicator light (B) on the control knob will illuminate.
+- 1. Start the engine. - Turn the control knob to the H (Heat) side or to the C (Cool) side, as desired.
+The indicator light on the control knob will illuminate. - Adjust the desired amount of air using the control knob.
+The climate controlled seat blower remains on low speed for approxi-

-- Adjust the desired amount of air using the control knob.
-The climate controlled seat blower remains on low speed for approximately 60 seconds after turning the switch on or selecting the desired temperature. - 4.
-When the vehicle's interior is warmed or cooled, or before you leave the vehicle, be sure to turn the control knob to the Off (center) position.
-The indicator light (a) on the control knob goes off with the switch in the off (center) position.
+- mately 60 seconds after turning the switch on or selecting the desired temperature. - When the vehicle's interior is warmed or cooled, or before you leave the vehicle, be sure to turn the control knob to the Off (center) position